JouleYuan/Cpp-Serializer/README.md

 Besides, the implementation of XML and base64 coded XML serialization and deserialization uses the [tinyxml2](https://github.com/leethomason/tinyxml2) library.

 Please note that this library is only available for C++17 or higher version.
-Moreover, since it has only been tested with MSVC2019 compiler, it is possible that this library does not work well with other compiler.
+Moreover, since it has only been tested with MSVC compiler, it is possible that this library does not work well with other compiler.

 ## Quick Start